Trackwork Handbook

 It’s easy to cause a dip or rise when securing rail at module ends.
 If PCB tie plates are used, make certain that the tie plate is shimmed so the tie height and level of the PCB plate exactly matches the adjoining track exactly.
 Whichever method is used, be certain that the rail is not pulled down or raised up by the attachment method at rail ends.

-19. Leave room for fitter rail joiners and fitter rails.
+19. Leave room for fitter rail joiners and fitter rails at module ends.

 Provide thinner ties to allow for the extra thickness of both metal and plastic (insulating) fitter rail joiners.
 Make the area of thinner ties long enough for the joiners to slide onto and off of the fixed rail and bridge rail ends at the module ends.
 Remove the “tie plate” bits on PCB tie plates and if needed carve out extra room for fitter rails on the ties that will be under the fitter rails at the end of the module.
 This will insure that the fitter rails will be free to adjust to small errors in alignment during setups.
 I use stripwood filler ties.
 After painting, they’re hard to spot.
 You can see what they look like at http://www.pbase.com/bschrempp/image/43462875.
 In this photo, you’ll also see again that I secure my rail ends with shaped escutcheon pins soldered to the rails — an approach that’s possible only with plywood subroadbed.